 If the cat appears to be having problems urinating, such as going frequently but only urinating a bit or urinating outside the litter box, take the cat to the vet to check for cystitis.

-Most cats will react well to the hairball control cat food and have fewer problems with hairballs.
+The answer is yes!
+Most cats will react well to this type of cat food and have fewer problems with hairballs.